31 Good Jobs for Older People: How to Make Money, Stay Active, and Thrive at Work as a Senior

 4. On-demand driver

 Services such as Uber and Lyft need independent drivers to take passengers from place to place.
 Because you set your own hours, on-demand driving is one of the most flexible part-time jobs for seniors.
-In fact, about 23 percent of Uber's drivers are over 50.
-Plus, two-thirds of Uber contractors have no previous job history as drivers.11 So these services offer suitable jobs for older people with no experience but clean driving records.
+In fact, according to a survey by Benenson Strategy Group, about 23 percent of Uber's drivers are over 50.
+Plus, two-thirds of Uber contractors have no previous job history as drivers.
+So these services offer suitable jobs for older people with no experience but clean driving records.
+(If you're thinking about getting a new vehicle, check out some of the best cars for seniors.)

-—Varies by location and time of day.
-For example, one study found that Uber drivers collect $24.77 an hour, on average.12 Just keep in mind that you'll be an independent contractor.
+Varies by location and time of day.
+For example, one study by the Economic Policy Institute (EPI) found that Uber drivers collect $24.77 an hour, on average.
+Just keep in mind that you'll be an independent contractor.
 That means you're responsible for the cost of vehicle maintenance, insurance, gas, and Social Security and Medicare taxes.
 You'll also probably have to pay a booking fee and commission.
-So by the time these costs are factored in, the take-home pay for Uber drivers works out to an average of $9.21 an hour.12
+So by the time these costs are factored in, the take-home pay for Uber drivers works out to an average of $9.21 an hour, according to the EPI study.

 However, you can claim fuel expenses on your tax returns.
 People who drive their vehicles for work can choose to take deductions by mileage or by deducting car maintenance expenses.
 (If you choose to deduct maintenance expenses, you can write off a percentage of car payments for leased vehicles as well as a percentage of repair costs.)
 But it's often a better deal to choose mileage deductions.
-(The mileage rate for 2018 is 54.5 cents per mile for business travel.
-For 2019, it's 58 cents a mile.13) The IRS can be very picky about vehicle-related deductions, so keep good records.
+(According to the IRS, the mileage rate for 2022 is 58.5 cents per mile for business travel.)
+The IRS can be very picky about vehicle-related deductions, so keep good records.

 Deliver food, packages, or other goods from restaurants, stores, or warehouses to the local people who ordered them.
 (The increased use of services like Amazon Flex and GrubHub is leading to more opportunities.)
 You need to be efficient in these jobs, since workers are often held to time-frame standards for delivery.